nus-cs2113-AY2122S2/ip/README.md

 (y -> year, M -> month, d -> day, H -> hour, m -> minute)
 Year, Hour and Minute fields are optional
 ````
-There's no requirement for the number of digit but please ensure that the date and the time is valid.
+There's no requirement for the number of digit but please ensure that the date and the time are valid.

 **Q**: What if I accidentally delete a task that I want to keep?